• Latest

 There is a risk of over-consumption of insulin leaves.
 If the leaves are consumed in large quantities, it can lead to insulin resistance.
 This can be dangerous for people who are suffering from diabetes.

 It is important to note that the consumption of insulin plant leaves should be done in moderation.
-If you are a diabetic, you should consult your doctor before consuming the insulin plant leaves.
+If you are a diabetic, consult your doctor before consuming the insulin plant leaves.

 Fresh insulin leaves (two leaves are enough) or 10 to 15 g of powdered dried insulin leaves may be consumed daily.